 BBC Head of Editorial Complaints fails to respond for a year

-The BBC has broadcast and published a large range of misleading material over many years concerning the Millennium Declaration and relevant statistics.
+The BBC has broadcast and published a wide range of misleading material over many years concerning the Millennium Declaration and relevant targets and statistics.

 judge poverty.
 This is not true.
 The truth is that the World Bank is

 on the other side of the debate.
 Other people criticise it for not

 On 9 March 2012 the BBC published a web page, which was the BBC Editor's Choice for poverty.
 This contained the same error, claiming that the World Bank used a "basket of food".

 A listener complained.
 The BBC ignored the complaint and two reminders.

 The complainant gave up on the official complaints procedure and contacted the presenter.
 The BBC removed one example of one word, "essential", from that web page.
 But they left it in the podcast and the Spanish page, and left the "basket of food" and other misleading material.
 They left the page as "last updated 9 March 2012" when the truth is that it was last updated in November.
 They then said the same thing again in a new page..